grpc/grpc-swift/README.md

 This repository contains a gRPC code generator and runtime libraries for Swift.
 You can read more about gRPC on the [gRPC project's website][grpcio].
+Documentation is available on the [Swift Package Index][spi-grpc-swift].

 > [!IMPORTANT]
 >